Why Rome Resources Offers a Compelling Critical Minerals Investment Opportunity

 The Kalayi prospect, located within the broader Bisie North project area, demonstrates high-grade tin mineralization in plunging shoot geometries similar to Alphamin's Mpama South deposit, which currently grades approximately 2% tin.
 Rome's drilling has covered 600 meters of a 2-kilometer soil geochemical anomaly, defining a well-constrained core area with tin grades reaching commercially attractive levels.
 The company describes the mineralization style as high-grade plunging shoots, a geological configuration that often produces concentrated, economically robust ore zones when successfully delineated.

-A maiden tin resource model for Kalayi is nearing completion as of July 2025, representing a significant near-term catalyst for investment evaluation.
+A maiden tin resource model for Kalayi was published in October 2025.
 Resource estimation transforms geological drilling data into classified mineral inventories according to recognized international standards, typically reported as Inferred, Indicated, and potentially Measured categories depending on drill density and geological confidence.
 The Kalayi resource will provide the first quantitative assessment of Rome's tin endowment, enabling preliminary economic scoping studies and informing future exploration prioritization.

 Significant exploration upside remains at Kalayi, as drilling to date has tested only approximately 30% of the total soil anomaly extent.
 The northwestern and southeastern extensions represent logical drill targets for future programs, potentially expanding the resource footprint substantially if mineralization continuity is confirmed.
 This exploration potential, combined with the near-term resource definition catalyst, positions Kalayi as a value driver complementary to the larger but earlier-stage Mont Agoma polymetallic system.